DanielIVirlan/BlackJack/README.md

    - Added a button to turn ON-OFF the menu music
    - Added an effect sound when entering in the game that simulates dealer giving cards to players
    - Added a sound every time players request cards
-   - Fixed problem with jar file not displaying the cards in game